 Keytruda - Lenvima Immunotherapy Treatment of Uterine Cancer

-Phase III clinical trial confirms the benefit of the Lenvima (lenvatinib) plus Keytruda (pembrolizumab) immunotherapy combination previously reported by researchers from Memorial Sloan Kettering Cancer Center in New York for patients with advanced uterine (endometrial) cancer.
-(1)
+Results from a pivotal phase III clinical trial reported at the 2021 Society of Gynecologic Oncology confirmed the benefit of the Lenvima (lenvatinib) plus Keytruda (pembrolizumab) precision cancer medicine combination previously reported by researchers from Memorial Sloan Kettering Cancer Center in New York for patients with advanced uterine (endometrial) cancer.
+(1) Lenvima plus Keytruda is a new standard of care for advanced uterine cancer.

 About Endometrial Cancer